awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 SELECT * FROM 'a/b'
 ```

-The following `SELECT` can not be used with binary payloads because it refers to `device_type` in the WHERE clause\.
+The following `SELECT` cannot be used with binary payloads because it refers to `device_type` in the WHERE clause\.

 ```
 SELECT * FROM 'a/b' WHERE device_type = 'thermostat'
 ```

-The following `SELECT` can not be used with binary payloads because it violates rule \#2\.
+The following `SELECT` cannot be used with binary payloads because it violates rule \#2\.

 ```
 SELECT *, timestamp() AS timestamp FROM 'a/b'
 ```

-The following `SELECT` can be used with binary payloads because it doesn't violate either rule \#1 or \#2\.
+The following `SELECT` can be used with binary payloads because it doesn't violate rule \#1 or rule \#2\.

 ```
 SELECT * FROM 'a/b' WHERE timestamp() % 12 = 0
 ```

-The following AWS IoT rule can not be used with payloads because it violates rule \#1\.
+The following AWS IoT rule cannot be used with payloads because it violates rule \#1\.

 ```
 {